-- Reflect the principles of diversity, equity and human rights.
+2. Projects must reflect the principles of diversity, equity and human rights listed above.

-- Projects will be approved for funding by the Diversity, Equity and Human Rights Committee based on how well they meet the criteria outlined above.
+Projects will be approved for funding by the Diversity, Equity and Human Rights Committee based on how well they meet the purpose and criteria outlined above.

-- One-half of the grant will be paid in the spring or fall following the approval of the grant application.
+- One-half of the grant is will be paid in the spring or fall following the approval of the grant application.

 How to Apply

-- Complete the online application form (ce formulaire est également disponible en français).
+Complete the online application form (ce formulaire est également disponible en français).
 You must be logged into ATA Online Services in order to access the form.
 Select the Login option in the upper right-hand corner of this screen to login.
 If the button indicates Logout, you are already logged in.

 - Download the DEHR Grant brochure and complete the application included on the final pages.
 Submit your completed application by email DEHR@ata.ab.ca or by mail: DEHR Grants c/o Professional Development, Alberta Teachers’ Association, 11010 142 Street NW, Edmonton AB T5N 2R1.

 Applications must be received by 5:00 pm on April 30th.
 Late applications will not be accepted.

 A list of past Diversity, Equity and Human Rights grant recipients can be found HERE